KoKoLates/QT_learning/note/Basic/Event.md

 * [Instance](https://github.com/KoKoLates/Qt-learning/blob/main/note/Basic/Event%20Class.cpp)
 * [Event classes](https://doc.qt.io/qt-5/events.html)

-Quoting the documentation,there are five different ways that events can be processed; subclassing your class of interest and overriding event ,reimplementing this virtual function is just one of them :
+Quoting the documentation,there are five different ways that events can be processed; subclassing your class of interest and overriding event, reimplementing this virtual function is just one of them :
 1. Reimplementing the event you interest, this is the most common, easiest, and least powerful way.
 2. Reimplementing `QCoreApplication::notify`.
 This is very powerful, providing complete control; but only one subclass can be active at a time.
 3. Installing an event filter on `QCoreApplication::instance()`.
 Such an event filter is able to process all events for all widgets, so it’s just as powerful as reimplementing `notify()`; furthermore, it’s possible to have more than one application-global event filter.
 Global event filters even see mouse events for disabled widgets.
 Note that application event filters are only called for objects that live in the main thread.